best pocket knives

 • One versatile for everyday carry knife

-• 4 blades that help with your daily cutting tasks
+• Four edges that help with your daily cutting tasks

 • A traditional pocket knife that will last for many years